 The Creation of Young, Gifted and Brown Portland

-In July 2015, Figueroa and Vaughn Kimmons (another Portland-via-Chicago creative) teamed up with Renée Lopez (of Miss Lopez Media) and resident DJ Lamar Leroy to host their first event at Killingsworth Dynasty.
+In July 2015, Figueroa and Vaughn Kimmons (another Portland-via-Chicago creative) teamed up with Renée Lopez (of Miss Lopez Media) and resident DJ Lamar Leroy to host their first event.
 The group styled themselves as Y.G.B. — Young, Gifted and Brown — playing off Nina Simone’s song To Be Young, Gifted and Black.

 From bathrooms filled with candy to handmade thank-you notes, every detail of Y.G.B.’s first party was intentional.
 “I was trying to give people the full experience of feeling loved and welcome,” says Figueroa.
 “Y.G.B. creates healing spaces for Black and Brown people.
 When you say ‘healing space,’ a lot of folks think of a therapy room or a spa.
 But dancing together to beats that have been deeply ingrained in our humanity is healing; it gives us our humanity back when every other part of this world wants to take it from us.
 Music is the medicine.”